List of book-burning incidents: Books on astrology (by Roman authorities)

+Porphyry's books (by Theodosius II)

+In AD 435 and 448, Theodosius II ordered every copy of Porphyry' s famous works, Against the Christians to be burned.

 Nestorius' books (by Theodosius II)

 The books of Nestorius, declared to be heresy, were burned under an edict of Theodosius II(435).
-The Greek originals of most writings were irrevocably destroyed, surviving mainly in Syriac translations.
+The Greek originals of most writings were destroyed, surviving mainly in Syriac translations.

 Middle Ages

 "Book of the Miracles of Creation" (reportedly destroyed by Saint Brendan)

 According to the Dutch De Reis van Sinte Brandaen (Mediaeval Dutch for The Voyage of Saint Brendan), one of the earliest accounts of the life of Saint Brendan, the Saint got possession of a "Book of the Miracles of Creation", but disbelieved in its veracity and threw it into a fire.
-An angel was angry with Brendan for this act, told him that truth has been destroyed, and charged him with traveling for nine years over seas as a penance for his sin.
-All accounts of Brendan's life were written down hundreds of years after his time, and it is difficult to distinguish fact from legend - including this account of his burning a book.
-However, since Brendan was a major, highly venerated Irish Saint, there was no obvious reason for posterity to attribute to him a sinful act without any factual basis.
+An angel was angry with Brendan for this act, told him that truth has been destroyed, and charged him with traveling for nine years overseas as a penance for his sin.
+All accounts of Brendan's life were written down hundreds of years after his time, and it is difficult to distinguish fact from legend – including this account of his burning a book.
+However, since Brendan was a major, highly venerated Irish saint, there was no obvious reason for posterity to attribute to him a sinful act without any factual basis.